Abortion in Maryland: Legislative history

 Both medical and procedural abortion were widely practiced throughout the United States in the early 19th century, often by midwives, homeopaths, and others without medical degrees.
 By the 1850s, physicians wished to push these practitioners out of the medical marketplace and assert greater control over reproduction and gender roles.
 Maryland was listed among states with no criminal abortion law by Dr. Horatio Storer, a leader of the campaign by physicians to enact abortion bans.
 The first law regulating abortion in Maryland was passed in 1867 and completely banned the procedure, but there was no enabling clause in the bill, leaving it unenforceable.
 A second law was passed in 1868, banning abortion except by a physician, after consulting "one or more respectable physicians," to "secure the safety of the mother."
+The vague language of this law exposed physicians and hospitals to legal risk.

 From the 1930s onward, physicians began seeking greater authority to determine the need for therapeutic abortion without risking legal consequences.
 This reform movement influenced the American Law Institute (ALI) Model Penal Code of 1962, which proposed legalizing abortion to preserve the health (whether physical or mental) of the mother, as well as if the pregnancy is due to incest or rape, or if doctors agree that there is a significant risk that the child will be born with a serious mental or physical defect.
 A law derived from the ALI Model Penal Code was passed in Maryland in 1968.

 On May 26, 1970, Governor Marvin Mandel vetoed legislation that would have removed all state restrictions on abortions.
-Mandel cited concerns that the bill included no residency requirement, that the partner and/or parent(s) of the pregnant person would not be notified, and that the law would "allow an abortion, even in the eighth or ninth month of pregnancy".
+Mandel cited concerns that the bill included no residency requirement, that the partner and/or parent(s) of the pregnant woman would not be notified, and that the law would "allow an abortion, even in the eighth or ninth month of pregnancy".
 Heavy lobbying surrounded the bill.
 The medical community advocated for its passing while the Catholic Church lobbied against it.